• Home

 Antimicrobial Stewardship & Infection Control/Hospital Epidemiology at RIH: This four-week combined rotation was added to the curriculum during the 2017-2018 academic year to provide 1st year fellows with an introduction to Antimicrobial Stewardship and Infection Control/Hospital Epidemiology during their first year to enable more focused and intensive training during Year 2 for fellows who wish to pursue careers in these important areas of infectious diseases.
 The Antimicrobial Stewardship (ASP) section is led by Dr. Chet Cunha and the Infection Control/Hospital Epidemiology section is led by Dr. Leonard Mermel.

 Clinical Microbiology rotation at RIH: 1st Year fellows spend three weeks in the Clinical Microbiology Laboratories of the Lifespan Academic Medical Center to become familiar with the functioning of a large high-volume lab.
 The rotation focuses on the basic principles of processing specimens, performing cultures and other diagnostic assays, and performing drug susceptibility testing.
 Fellows work directly with laboratory technicians in various sections of the lab, participate in daily rounds with the Director and Associate Director of the lab, and learn how the lab interacts with other parts of the ID Division including the Antimicrobial Stewardship and Infection Control/Hospital Epidemiology programs.
-The rotation is supervised by Dr. Kimberle Chapin, Director of the Lifespan Microbiology Labs.
+The rotation is supervised by Dr. Tao Hong and Dr. Sara Geffert (graduate of the Brown ID fellowship Program)

 Outpatient Longitudinal Clinic: Each fellow is assigned to one half day of clinic per week (Tuesday or Thursday morning) at The Miriam Hospital Immunology and Infectious Diseases Center.
 Education focuses on HIV medicine, treatment of hepatitis C infection, and treating patients who are receiving OPAT.
 Each fellow works with two faculty members who are assigned as clinic preceptors for the Tuesday and Thursday sessions.
 Preceptors include Drs.
 Sanchez, Beckwith, Larkin, and Garland.